 Guidebook for Risk Assessment in Public Private Partnerships

 Risk assessment is one of the inputs for the quantitative analysis in the Value for Money assessment.
-In addition to this guidebook, FHWA's P3 Toolkit also includes both the Risk Assessment for Public-Private Partnerships: A Primer, and the Risk Assessment Tool and User Manual.
+In addition to this guidebook, FHWA's P3 Toolkit also includes both the Risk Assessment for Public-Private Partnerships: A Primer, and the P3-VALUE 2.0 Tool and User Guide, which includes a risk assessment component.
 This guidebook is intended to be an intricate and detailed follow-on to the primer and covers more challenging and advanced risk assessment topics.
 It is designed to enhance the overall understanding of the relationship between risk assessment and Value for Money analysis and to provide hands on guidance for practitioners in the field.

 Guidebook for Value for Money Assessment

 The Value for Money Assessment concept is used to compare P3 and conventional delivery methods for the same investment project and, in this context, answer the question, "Which delivery method provides the 'best deal' for implementing a specific project from the perspective of the government?"
-The Guidebook describes the process that can be used on a case-by-case basis to compare the aggregate benefits and costs of a P3 against those of the conventional alternative.
-In addition to this guidebook, FHWA's P3 Toolkit also includes both Value for Money Assessment for Public-Private Partnerships: A Primer, and the Financial Assessment Tool and User Manual.
+The Guidebook describes the process that can be used on a case-by-case basis to compare the aggregate benefits and costs of a P3 against those of the conventional alternative, from the perspective of the public agency procuring the project.
+In addition to this guidebook, FHWA's P3 Toolkit also includes both Value for Money Assessment for Public-Private Partnerships: A Primer, and the P3-VALUE 2.0 Tool and User Guide, which includes a Value for Money Analysis component.

 Public-Private Partnership Oversight: How FHWA Reviews P3s